Chocolate Coconut Balls are easy, decadent and made in one bowl with only 6 ingredients. They will be your new favorite healthier dessert!

 • Maca powder for an earthy taste.

-• Dried sour cherry in the center for a ‘chocolate covered cherry’.
+• Dried sour cherry in the center for a “chocolate covered cherry”.

 FAQs

-Can I make these into a protein ball?
+Can I make these into protein balls?

 A reader has reported back that they added a small amount of unflavored protein powder and these became chocolate coconut protein balls.
-I have not tested with protein powder, so proceed with caution and if you use a flavored protein powder, the taste will turn out much different.
+I have not tested with protein powder, so proceed with caution and if you use a flavored protein powder, the taste will turn out different.

-Can I ship chocolate coconut balls?
+Can I ship them?

 Unfortunately, no. Balls have to be refrigerated in order to keep their shape otherwise they will melt (coconut oil problems).

-More Healthy Chocolate Desserts to Try
+More No Bake Chocolate Desserts to Try

-2 Chocolate Coconut Balls on a plate with a cup of tea
+2 chocolate coconut balls on a plate with a cup of tea

 Healthy chocolate coconut balls on tray.